By Dr. Denice Moffat

 - Many dogs have yellow nasal discharge and a low-grade fever (that means a rectal temp. of 102.5-103.5 ºF.)
 The nasal discharge likely represents a secondary bacterial infection that quickly resolves with treatment with a broad-spectrum, bactericidal antibiotic.

-Some dogs develop a more severe disease which includes:
+Some dogs develop a more severe case of Canine Influenza which includes: